guilefoylegaurav/Genie/README.md

 # Genie
 Genie is a browser extension that helps you know if the stuff that you're reading is human-written or AI generated.
-For the web page of choice, it displays the probability score of the text content being real
+For the web page of choice, it displays the probability score of the text content being human-written or AI generated.

 ## Installing
  - Clone and unzip this project